Pillar Study - Non-Invasive Identification of Craving Biomarkers

 What participants can expect

-Cohort 1: You would be in this study for about 2-3 weeks and visit the research site at UCSF Mission Bay 2 times in addition to 1 virtual visit.
-During the second and third clinic visits, you will complete a series of non-invasive testing may including brain MRI, EEG, questionnaires, cognitive and behavioral tasks while wearing the EEG head web.
+Cohort 1: You would be in this study for about 3-4 weeks and visit the research site at UCSF Mission Bay 3 times in addition to 1 virtual visit.
+During the second, third and fourth clinic visits, you will complete a series of non-invasive testing may including brain MRI, EEG, questionnaires, cognitive and behavioral tasks while wearing the EEG head web.
 The HD-EEG cap is a 280-channel head web that will allow the study team to see how your brain activity changes while participating in tasks.

 Cohort 2: You would be in this study for about 2 weeks and visit the research site at UCSF Mission Bay once in addition to 1 virtual visit.
 You will be asked to complete the cognitive and behavioral tasks while wearing the HD-EEG head web.
 The HD-EEG cap is a 280-channel head web that will allow the study team to see how your brain activity changes while participating in tasks.
 Additionally, local field potentials (LFPs) from your DBS recordings will be measured while you wear the HD-EEG head web.
 This will allow the study team to compare the HD-EEG activity to known LFPs generated by the DBS device.